 Maryland covers 9,774 square miles, with a 2014 estimated population of 5,976,407 people – with 152,258 people living in rural Maryland (USDA-ERS).
 Annapolis is the state capital.
 The state’s largest cities are Baltimore, Gaithersburg and Frederick.
 According to the U.S. Census Bureau, 60.5% of the state’s population is white, 30.1% is Black/African-American, and 9.0% is of Hispanic/Latino origin (2013).

-There are 50 hospitals in Maryland (Kaiser, 2012).
-The state has zero hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (November 2014).
-There are zero Rural Health Clinics in Maryland (Kaiser, 2012), and 16 Federally Qualified Health Centers provide services at 108 sites in the state (Kaiser, 2011).
+There are 50 hospitals in Maryland (Kaiser, 2013).
+The state has zero hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are zero Rural Health Clinics in Maryland (Kaiser, 2015), and 16 Federally Qualified Health Centers provide services at 141 sites in the state (NACHC, 2013).